 If the address matches a valid account an email will be sent to __email__ with instructions for resetting your password

 Pain therapy is an important challenge in the global community.
 Opioids are effective analgesics for cancer and are increasingly used for noncancer and postoperative pain management.
 However, the use of morphine to alleviate pain also results in undesired adverse effects, such as addiction, analgesic tolerance, and immunosuppression.
-Even the clinical dose of opioids in pain management often causes undesirable gastrointestinal (GI) adverse effects, mainly nausea, vomiting, and reduced gastrointestinal movement known as opioid-induced bowel dysfunction.
+Clinical dose of opioids in pain management often causes undesirable gastrointestinal (GI) adverse effects such as nausea, vomiting, and reduced gastrointestinal movement known as opioid-induced bowel dysfunction.

 Reduced GI transit leads to bloating, idiopathic constipation, and subsequently gastroesophageal reflux disease.
 The presence of three discrete opioid receptors (μ, δ, and κ) on gastric smooth muscle cells has been reported by Nishimura et al.

-Endogenous opioids have been shown to play an important role in the control of motility of the gastrointestinal tract.
+Endogenous opioids have been shown to play an important role in the control of gastrointestinal tract motility.
 Opioid peptides have effects on several gastrointestinal functions, including motility, acid secretion, and intestinal electrolyte and fluid transport.